DontStopThinking/Object-Detection-in-Images/README.md

 # Object-Detection-in-Images
 Computer science mini project submitted in satisfaction of my third year at Department of Technology, Shivaji University, Kolhapur.

-The program takes in an image file as input and detect most objects from it by drawing a border around the respective object.
+The program takes in an image file as input and detects most objects from it by drawing a bounding box around the respective object.
+It also prints the detected name of that object above the box.
+The accuracy of the recognition depends on the size of the object and clarity of the image.
+Generally, the larger the size of the bounding box surrounding the object, the more accurate the recognition will be.
 It also displays a table listing all the objects that it has managed to detect and the percentage probability of their accuracy.

 ![Main window](https://github.com/ShantanuBalse/Object-Detection-in-Images/blob/master/Screenshots/Capture.PNG)